Regulations

 • A recent photograph

-• Two completed Structured Reference Form’s (one must be from the Head of Department) (refer to template provided in application form)
+• Two completed Structured Reference Form’s (one must be from the Head of Department)

-• A short summary of independant specialist practice including surgeon outcomes and publications for the previous 2 years (max 2 pages)
+• A short summary of independent specialist practice including surgeon outcomes and publications

-• A logbook summary of procedures performed and taught and should cover a minimum of 2 years of independent practice.
 (This summary must be validated by the referees.
 This evidence will ONLY be accepted on the template provided in the application form)

 Note: all documents which are not in English must be accompanied by an official signed and stamped translation.